Day & Night Cycle

 Calendar

 A year on Anarand’aris follows a perpetual cycle that has remained unchanged since the creation of the world.
 It comprises 384 days spread over 24 months, with each month including exactly 16 days.
 The months are grouped into 8 seasons according to the weather they carry with them.
 The year begins on the first day of the month of Kanitat and is called Year’s Break.
+This is a celebration that marks the beginning of yet another cycle in which the world continues to exist despite the efforts of the Chaos, and that is what people celebrate on this day.

 Anarand'aris Calendar